 Continual stirring helps keep the chocolate moving so it is less likely to burn (more on melting the chocolate below).

 You’ll need to make sure your saucepan is large enough to hold all of your ingredients, as the other ingredients are added to it and mixed right in the saucepan.

 If your saucepan is not large enough, simply scrape the melted chocolate and unsalted butter mixture into a large mixing bowl and continue with the recipe from there.

-After the chocolate is melted, you add the sugar and eggs, then the flour, and finally the raspberries and pour into the pan to bake.
+After the chocolate is melted, you add the butter, sugar and eggs, then the flour, and finally the raspberries and pour into the pan to bake.
 So easy!